WHAT IS STORMWATER RUNOFF?

 WHY IS STORMWATER RUNOFF A PROBLEM?

-Stormwater can pickup debris, chemicals, dirt, and other pollutants and flow into a storm sewer system, directly to a lake, stream, river, or wetland.
-Anything that enters a storm sewer system is discharged untreated into the water bodies we use for swimming, fishing, and providing drinking water.
+Stormwater can pickup debris, chemicals, dirt, and other pollutants and carry them into a storm sewer system, directly to a lake, stream, river, or wetland.
+Primary concerns for the campus community involve trash that makes its way to storm drains, then on to fresh water sources, and erosion due to construction, which carry or track mud onto roads and sidewalks.

 The Effects of Pollution